 If you take the evidentiary blood test, you get your express consent affidavit mailed to you several weeks after the arrest if your blood alcohol content (BAC) test results come back as having been 0.08% or higher within two hours of you driving.3

-If you choose to take the evidentiary breath test or if you refused to take a test, you must surrender your driver’s license right away.
-The law enforcement officer then gives you a notice of revocation.
-At that point, you have seven calendar days to request a DMV hearing.
-During those seven days, you can continue to drive – the notice of revocation serves as a seven-day temporary license.
+If you choose to take the evidentiary breath test or if you refused to take a test, the officer confiscates your driver’s license and gives you a notice of revocation that also serves as a seven-day temporary driver’s license.
+You have only those seven calendar days to request a DMV hearing.

 If you take the evidentiary blood test, you get to keep your license until the DMV mails you an “order of revocation.”
 At that point, you have ten days after the postmarked date of the letter to request a DMV hearing.
-During those ten days, you can continue to drive – the notice of revocation serves as a seven-day temporary license.
+During those ten days, you can continue driving since the notice of revocation is a temporary license.

-(After your DUI arrest, go online at myDMV (colorado.gov) to make sure the Colorado DMV has your current address.
+(After your DUI arrest, go online at myDMV (colorado.gov) to ensure the Colorado DMV has your current address.
 The DMV uses the address on file, not what you tell the arresting officer.
 If necessary, change your address with the DMV.)

 The temporary license will be a yellow carbon copy entitled, “Request for Administrative Hearing Pursuant to Notice of Revocation for Express Consent.”
 You cannot drive without it.
 Over the next few days, check your mail for a “Notice of Hearing” from the DMV with the hearing date.

-When you request a DMV hearing, you can also request that the officer who signed your express consent affidavit appear at the hearing.
-(Alternatively, you can subpoena the officer to appear.)
-Consult with your attorney about whether you should request that the officer be present.
+When you request a DMV hearing, you can also request that the officer who signed your express consent affidavit (or any of the other officers in your case) appear at the hearing.

 Although DMV hearings are scheduled within 60 days of your request, the DMV can postpone (“continue”) it if the officer has a valid excuse to delay it.